 Next you need to identify what your commonly used data is, and this is placed within Microsoft Teams.
 Teams is chat based, so is a great place for active, regularly updated data that is repeatedly accessed by different departments.
 Central components of your everyday workflows are best kept here too.
 They’re easily accessed and your team can communicate about them in real time.

 This step is a good example of why it’s important you and your organisation are involved in the migration.
 You have a deeper understanding of what data is important to your day-to-day operations and should be placed in Teams.
-This ensures a smoother transition to using Office 365.
+This ensures a smoother transition to using Microsoft 365.

 Move Archive Data into a SharePoint Team Site

 Now it’s time to identify data that you need easily accessible but won’t be updated.
 This is data that doesn’t require any communication between team members.
 It’s stored on a ‘just-in-case’ basis.